dmcable/spacexr/README.md

 For some example of summary plots, follow the ‘RCTD results’ section of the ‘spatial-transcriptomics’ vignette.

-## Quick Guide to Getting Started with RCTDE
+## Quick Guide to Getting Started with GLAMDE

-Here, we discuss how to run RCTDE on your data and detect cell type-specific differential expression:
+Here, we discuss how to run GLAMDE on your data and detect cell type-specific differential expression:

-1. Open the ‘differential-expression.Rmd’ vignette for a complete explanation of the RCTDE workflow.
+1. Open the ‘differential-expression.Rmd’ vignette for a complete explanation of the GLAMDE workflow.
 Expected output of the vignette is provided [here](https://raw.githack.com/dmcable/spacexr/master/vignettes/differential-expression.html).
-    If you have any questions about how to run RCTDE, please first make sure you run this Vignette on your computer and make sure you understand how it works.
-For other applications of RCTDE, be sure to check out the rest of our
+    If you have any questions about how to run GLAMDE, please first make sure you run this Vignette on your computer and make sure you understand how it works.
+For other applications of GLAMDE, be sure to check out the rest of our [vignettes](https://github.com/dmcable/spacexr/tree/master/vignettes).
-    [vignettes](https://github.com/dmcable/spacexr/tree/master/vignettes).

 2. Assign cell types to your spatial transcriptomics dataset.
-Since RCTDE detects cell type-specific differential expression, it needs to first identify cell types.
+Since GLAMDE detects cell type-specific differential expression, it needs to first identify cell types.
 It is recommended to use the internal RCTD procedure to identify cell types, as described above.
 However, cell types can also be imported from another source using the